-DO NOT connect to any part of the pipelayer structures for towing purposes of any kind.
+DO NOT connect to any part of the pipelayer structures or components for towing purposes of any kind.

-DO NOT connect to any front mounted attachments or rebalancing counterweights for towing purposes of any kind.
+DO NOT connect to any front mounted attachments for towing purposes of any kind, unless the attachment is specifically intended for towing purposes.

-DO NOT connect to any rear mounted attachments or weld-deck structures for towing purposes of any kind.
+DO NOT connect to any rear mounted attachments for towing purposes of any kind, unless the attachment is specifically intended for towing purposes.